 The changes observed in the past thirty years simply reflect that companies from other parts of the world have grown in size relative to those of the United States.
 In other words, today's environment is characterized by much more competition from around the world than in the past.
-As a result, many executives from developed countries such as U S, Europe, and Japan as also from the developing countries and emerging countries are under pressure to be much more competitive in product development, materials procurement, manufacturing, and marketing around the world.
+As a result, many U.S. executives are feeling much more competitive urgency in product development, materials procurement, manufacturing, and marketing around the world.

 The competition is not the only force shaping global business today.

 Particularly in the past several years, many political and economic events have affected the nature of global business.
-The demise of the Soviet Union and emergence of CIS countries, the establishment and enlargement of the European Union (EU) and the North American Free Trade Agreement (NAFTA), deregulation, and privatization of state-owned industries have also changed the market environments around the world.
-Furthermore, the emerging markets of Eastern Europe and the rapidly re-emerging markets of South-east Asia have been contributing to an international competitive climate.
+The demise of the Soviet Union, the establishment of the European Union and the North American Free Trade Agreement, deregulation, and privatization of state-owned industries have also changed the market environments around the world.
+Furthermore, the emerging markets of Eastern Europe and the rapidly re-emerging markets of Southeast Asia contribute to an international climate.